mikro-orm/mikro-orm/README.md

 }
 ```

-If you want to use UUID primary keys, use `UuidEntity` interface:
+Or if you want to use UUID primary keys:

 **`./entities/UuidBook.ts`**